Monday, July 29, 2024

 Personal Insight

-I have often seen an empty canoe in the water behind the High Priestess—a personal symbol from my shamanic journeys.
-To me, this canoe represents the unguided spirit traveling through the bloodstream, a poignant reminder of the connection between body and soul.
+While meditating on this card, I have often seen an empty canoe in the water behind the High Priestess— a personal symbol from my shamanic journeys.
+To me, this canoe represents the unguided spirit traveling through the waters of life, a poignant reminder of the connection between body and soul.
 It also serves as a metaphor for navigating life’s mysteries: our journey is guided by intuition, which arises from our physical nature.

 Modern Perspectives